umairshabbir-83/front-end-using-html-css/README.md

 # front-end-using-html-css
-This repository simply contains front end of a website named "Computer Repair Service".
+This repository simply contains the front end of a website named "Computer Repair Service".

 ## Features Included: